HusenjanDev/VMTHook/README.md

 Replace RTTI Table function with an custom function -> execute our custom function -> call the original function.

 That is the method that was used in this project...
 Once the executable program gets dll injected it will change the string outout...
+All the code in this document is free to use.